Yurt: Westernization

 Enthusiasts in other countries have adapted the visual idea of the yurt, a round, semi-permanent tent.
-Although those structures may be copied to some extent from the originals found in Central Asia, they often have some different features in their design to adapt them to different climate and use.
+Although those structures may be copied to some extent from the originals found in Central Asia, they often have some different features and structures in their design to adapt them to different climate and uses.

 In Canada and the United States, yurts are often made using hi-tech materials.
 They can be highly engineered and built for extreme weather conditions.
-In addition, erecting one can take days and they may not be intended to be frequently moved.
-Such North American yurts are better thought of as yurt derivations, as they are no longer round felt homes that are easy to mount, dismount and transport.
+In addition, erecting one can take days and it may not be intended to be frequently moved.
+Such North American yurts are better thought of as yurt derivations, as they are no longer round felt homes that are easy to mount, dismount, and transport.
 North American yurts and yurt derivations were pioneered by William Coperthwaite in the 1960s, after he was inspired to build them by a National Geographic article about Supreme Court Justice William O. Douglas's visit to Mongolia.

-In 1978, American company, Pacific Yurts, became the first to manufacture yurts using architectural fabrics and structural engineering, paving the way for yurts to become popular attractions at ski resorts and campgrounds.
+In 1978, American company Pacific Yurts became the first to manufacture yurts using architectural fabrics and structural engineering, paving the way for yurts to become popular attractions at ski resorts and campgrounds.
 Yurts are also popular in Northern Canada.
-In 1993, Oregon became the first state to incorporate yurts into its Parks Department as year round camping facilities.
+In 1993, Oregon became the first state to incorporate yurts into its Parks Department as year-round camping facilities.
 Since then, at least 17 other US States have introduced yurt camping into their own parks departments.

-In Europe, a closer approximation to the Mongolian and Central Asian yurt is in production in several countries.
-These tents use local hardwood, and often are adapted for a wetter climate with steeper roof profiles and waterproof canvas.
+In Europe, a closer approximation to the Turkic and Mongolian yurt is in production in several countries.
+These tents use local hardwood, and often are made for a wetter climate with steeper roof profiles and waterproof canvas.
 In essence they are yurts, but some lack the felt cover and ornate features across the exterior that is present in traditional yurt.
 There are UK-made yurts that feature a metal frame in use in at least two glamping sites in Somerset and Dorset.

 The palloza is a traditional building found in the Serra dos Ancares in Galicia (NW Spain).
 Pallozas have stone walls and a conical roof made of stalks of rye.

 Different groups and individuals use yurts for a variety of purposes, from full-time housing to school rooms.
 In some provincial parks in Canada, and state parks in several US states, permanent yurts are available for camping.

-Since the late 1920s the German youth and Scouting movements have adapted a variant of the yurt and the Sami lavvu (Kohte), calling them Schwarzzelt (Black tents), a term mainly used for tents from North-Africa.
+Since the late 1920s the German youth and Scouting movements have adapted a variant of the yurt and the Sami Lavvu (Kohte), calling them Schwarzzelt (black tent), a term mainly used for tents from North Africa.